Learn how to partner with indirect providers in the Cloud Solution Provider program

 To help ensure your company's security and privacy, we'll email your primary contact to verify that (1) he or she signed up for a Partner Center account, and (2) that this email address belongs to your company.
 After the primary contact verifies his or her email address, we'll continue our review of the information you provided.
 We'll email enrollment status updates to the primary contact.

-After Microsoft completes your enrollment verification which takes 3-5 business days, sign the Microsoft Partner Agreement on the Partner Center dashboard overview using Global admin credentials.
+After Microsoft completes your enrollment verification which takes 3-5 business days, sign the Microsoft Partner Agreement on the Partner Center overview using Global admin credentials.
 To view and download the Microsoft Partner Agreement before signing it, select the Microsoft Partner Agreement link as shown below.
 If your account is stuck in verification after 5 business days, read The account verification process.

 Confirm that you've signed the Microsoft Partner Agreement on the Program Info section of Partner profile.
 Also, you will see a confirmation banner notification on the CSP Overview page.